Cosas1008/leetcode-1/readme.md

 Write an efficient algorithm that searches for a value in an m x n matrix.
 This matrix has the following properties:
 Integers in each row are sorted in ascending from left to right.
 Integers in each column are sorted in ascending from top to bottom.
+## 264. Ugly Number II
+Write a program to find the n-th ugly number.
+Ugly numbers are positive numbers whose prime factors only include 2, 3, 5.
+For example, 1, 2, 3, 4, 5, 6, 8, 9, 10, 12 is the sequence of the first 10 ugly numbers.
+Note that 1 is typically treated as an ugly number.
 ## 268. Missing Number
 Given an array containing n distinct numbers taken from 0, 1, 2, ..., n, find the one that is missing from the array.
 For example,